 - Lesson #2: Transition From Bad Conversation To Good Ones By Avoiding Fluff

 - Lesson #3: Stop Seeking Approval

 - Lesson #5: Ask Your Potential Customers For Help

 - Lesson #6: Find Your Specific Customer Segment (Customer Slicing)

 Lesson #1: Don’t Ask Anyone Whether Your Business Is A Good Idea – a.k.a The Mom Test

 The main point the author is trying to make in the book is simple: People will always say that your idea is good because they don’t want to hurt your feelings.
 This is especially true if you ask your mom.

 By asking someone, “Hey, I have an idea for starting a business about X. What do you think?”
 You’re basically begging them to say yes.
 That’s why in 99% of the cases, you’ll hear, “That’s a great idea.
 Go for it!”

-But collecting false positives is something you don’t want as an entrepreneur.
-If you’re serious about your business you need to understand the real problems of the people you’re targeting before devoting a couple of years into something that might potentially sink.
+Collecting false positives is something you don’t want as an entrepreneur.
+If you’re serious about starting a business, you need to understand the real problems of the people you’re targeting before devoting a couple of years to something that might potentially sink.